somethingGit/FindAgeInSeconds/README.md

 # FindAgeInSeconds
-This program will find ones age in seconds.
+This program is self explanitory, it will find ones age in seconds.